vcz-fr/Meetup-Notes/meetups/bdx-js/2019-09-17_WASM-for-developers.md

 Native modules have an additional compilation step.
 With WebAssembly, there is no need for additional compilation as it is natively supported by the browser.

 1. Can you compile JavaScript to WebAssembly?
 You certainly can but the performance will not be better.
-It is more relevant to rewrite your code using AssmblyScript, for instance.
+It is more relevant to rewrite your code using AssemblyScript, for instance.

 1. What about security?
 Unfortunately, this technology opens new attack vectors that can use the performance of WebAssembly such as cryptominers or simply keyloggers.
 A bug in the original language or dependencies may be transferred to WebAssembly.